Gangsta (Bell Biv DeVoe song)

-"Gangsta" is a song by American contemporary R&B group Bell Biv DeVoe, issued as a stand-alone single in 1992 via MCA Records; however, the song was included as a hidden track on the North American cassette version of their second studio album, Hootie Mack, as well as on the European, Australian, and Japanese releases.
-It peaked at number 21 on the US Billboard Hot 100.
+"Gangsta" is a song by American contemporary R&B group Bell Biv DeVoe.
+It was issued as a stand-alone single in 1992 through MCA Records; however, the song was included as a hidden track on the North American cassette version of their second studio album, Hootie Mack (1993), as well as on the European, Australian, and Japanese releases.
+The song peaked at number 21 on the US Billboard Hot 100.
 The official music video was directed by American director Lionel C. Martin.
-The song appeared on The Fresh Prince of Bel-Air, during the group's guest appearance on the Season 2 episode "The Butler Did It".